Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 With 5 days in Las Vegas there is ample time to see the sights, go on a day trip and more!
 For us, a perfect 5-Day Vegas Itinerary would include our tips above for a 4 Days in Vegas Itinerary, then – on the last day – see any sights and attractions that you skipped in the first four days.

-Las Vegas Itinerary 7 Days
+7 Days in Las Vegas Itinerary

 Los Angeles, San Francisco, Las Vegas Itinerary

-Top Tips for your Las Vegas Three-Day Itinerary
+Las Vegas Three-Day Itinerary Travel Tips

 Las Vegas Tips For First-Timers